AntonioPavkovic/movie-engine-backend/README.md

 - Every API is protected via an API token provided in env (sent as X-API-Key header)

 ## IMPORTANT NOTICE
- Syncing with OpenSearch service currenly is done manually by making a POST request to the following api endpoing:
+ Syncing with OpenSearch service currenly is done manually in Postman (for now) by making a POST request to the following api endpoing:

 bash
 POST {{baseUrl}}/movies/sync/start